What Time Does the Boxing Start Tonight?

-Conah Walker vs Sam Eggington UK fight time and How to Watch
+How to watch Conah Walker vs Sam Eggington

 Walker vs Eggington is live on DAZN as part of a standard Matchroom Fight Night card.
 That means no additional pay-per-view fee.